No Gold for a Dead Diver

 No Gold for a Dead Diver (Ein toter Taucher nimmt kein Gold) is a 1974 West German adventure film directed by Harald Reinl and starring Horst Janson, Monika Lundi and Marius Weyers.
 A thriller about deep sea divers searching for buried treasure, it was shot on location in South Africa.
 The film's sets were designed by the art director Dieter Bartels.

 After the success of Jaws (1975), the film was released in the US with the title Deadly Jaws.

+Plot

+Three adventurous young Germans come into possession of a treasure map showing the supposed location of a Spanish treasure ship that sank during a storm more than four centuries earlier.
+The ship is said to have been carrying several chests of gold worth 4.5 billion Deutschmarks.
+The three friends travel to the Caribbean to search for the treasure, accompanied by a diving instructor and his partner.

+Life aboard the salvage vessel soon becomes difficult as tensions develop among the group.
+The heavily armed diving instructor and his partner are also secretly planning to keep the treasure for themselves.
+During the dives, the group faces further dangers in the form of aggressive sharks and a giant octopus.
+Meanwhile, other treasure hunters learn of the expedition and attack the group in their boats.
+After considerable effort, the treasure is finally recovered, but the police confiscate it.

 Home video

 In October 2017, RetroVision Entertainment released the film on DVD, paired with Night of the Sharks.